The Community Projects of Havre de Grace (CPo HdG), Inc.,

 Ms. Patricia D. Cole

 Patricia is a retired Army Colonel currently working in the Pentagon as a Department of the Army Civilian.
-She is a three-year member on the board of the Historic Hosanna School Museum.
+She is a member on the board of the Historic Hosanna School Museum.
 Her father, Mr. Bernard James Cole, attended the HdG Colored High School and was in the graduating class of 1949.
 Patricia attended Aberdeen Senior High School and is a graduate of Morgan State University, Baltimore, MD.
-She currently resides in Manassas, VA, with her husband, Brigadier General (Retired) Roosevelt Barfield, and their three children.
+She married to Brigadier General (Retired) Roosevelt Barfield and they have three children.

 Iris is currently the Curator of the Lillie Carol Civil Rights Museum in Baltimore, MD owned by Morgan State University.
 She also serves as the Executive Director of the Historic Hosanna School Museum and has served on the board for 17 years.
 Iris attended Aberdeen Senior High School and is a graduate of Temple University, Philadelphia, PA.
 She received her Master’s Degree from Morgan State University, in Museum Studies and Historical Preservation and is currently pursuing her Doctorate in History, also from Morgan.
 Iris’ mother and father both attended colored schools in the segregated South.
 Her mother, a native of Harford County, attended Swan Creek School, a Rosenwald Colored school in Aberdeen, MD.
 Iris currently resides in Havre de Grace, MD, with her husband, Daniel Barnes.
 They have a blended family of five children and two grandchildren.